 Developing for the needs of the cognitively disabled user are usually the easiest design choices to make, and often dually impact the nondisabled user in helpful ways as well.
 This can include things like making sure that your text is simple, accurate, and concise; your pages aren’t overwhelmed with text; ample white space is included; and distracting, moving graphics are left out of the design plan.

-One thing that I feel that WeCo does extremely well is bring a voice to the needs of people living with cognitive disabilities and make their needs less invisible to the software engineers and web designers we work with.
+At WeCo, we see the importance of bringing a voice to the needs of people living with cognitive disabilities.
+Our helps the software engineers and web designers we work with, understand and get excited about cognitive digital accessibility.
 Hearing these talented people say: “I didn’t think about how hard it would be for someone with an intellectual disability to understand that” brings hope to the concept that a day is coming when these needs will be more easily acknowledged.

 One of my favorite sources for explaining the realities of living with a cognitive disability, and ensuring you’re designing well for this group’s needs, is WebAim’s introduction to the subject, which can be found at: http://webaim.org/articles/cognitive/.